 The demand for highly-qualified practitioners to work with children, young people and their families is rapidly increasing.
-Developed with employers in the sector and delivered in partnership with the University of Derby, this Foundation Degree in Children’s and Young People’s Services will equip you with the skills to meet this demand.
+Developed with employers in the sector and delivered in partnership with the University of Derby, this Foundation Degree in Children and Young People 0-25 will equip you with the skills to meet this demand.

 Your academic study will be directly related to your working environment, with projects, activities and research designed to enable you to reflect upon and develop your current everyday practice.

-Whether you choose to study on the Early Years or Teaching Assistant Pathway, this course will enable you to become a confident, knowledgeable and effective practitioner.
+Whether you choose to study on the Early Years, Teaching Assistant or Special Educational Needs and Disabilities Pathway, this course will enable you to become a confident, knowledgeable and effective practitioner.

 The course is delivered over 24 weeks commencing in September each academic year.
 Lectures are three hours in duration and delivered by highly qualified staff who have excellent academic and practical backgrounds and experience in Children’s and Young People’s Services.